apiflask/apiflask/docs/openapi.md

 ### Response and request example

-When redering the spec in API documentation, the docs tool will generate a default example for you.
+When rendering the spec in the API documentation, the docs tool will generate a default example for you.
 If you want to add a custom example, you can use the `example` parameter to pass a dict as the response `example` in the `input`/`output` decorator:

 ```python hl_lines="6"